 The coastal carriage is set in one of the most picturesque parts of the country and I spent the evening watching the bustling and colourful fishing boats in nearby Fraserburgh harbour.
 The next day I followed the coast towards Inverness, stopping off at the nearby pretty villages of Pennan and Crovie.

-This is a part of the country that I really don't know enough about and definitely need to spend more time in.
 If you're looking for quirky accommodation in Scotland then I highly recommend a stay here and I would love to visit again for a proper digital detox next time!

 To book your own unique getaway at the Coastal Carriage or to find out more, check out the website at http://coastalcarriage.co.uk/